 Yellowfin Tuna — Research & Methodology (v1)

 This page documents the variables we use for Yellowfin (v1), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
-We do not publish proprietary weights, caps, or equations.
+We keep proprietary calibration details private.

 How it works (overview)

 Yellowfin is an offshore all-day rating (no Major/Minor windows) built from phase lift, illumination lift, and a capped ocean block (SST + chlorophyll + gradients).
 Research chooses the drivers; we calibrate thresholds and weights so the output is stable.
-Exact weights and caps are proprietary.
+Proprietary calibration details stay private.

 Variables (what’s research-backed vs calibrated)